hyperion-ml/hyperion/egs/sre21-av-v/v0.2/README.md

        - Enroll on median face-embeddings
        - Test source-target attention mechanism between enrollment embedding and test embeddings to obtain a single test embedding close to the enrollment.
        - Score enrollment embedding versus test embedding

-   - `run_048_eval_be_v9.sh`
-     - Evaluates backend v9
-       - Enroll performs refinement of embddings with self-attention mechanism
-       - Test performs refinement of embddings with self-attention mechanism
-       - Score all refined enrollment embeddings versus all test refined embeddings take the maximum score

   Description of the back-ends is in the JHU-MIT SRE19 paper cited above.